-senior citizens home repair, opportunities that will ensure that they are up- Department and dedications for projects

-energy conservation, to-date on the latest housing and community City Manager to assist with parking

-weatherization and self-help development trends, strategies and funding requirements.
-Staff

-preventive maintenance sources.
-Also maintaining membership and continues to participate

-programs. remain on mailing lists for all relevant housing in both local and

-related state departments and organizations. nationwide conferences

-to gain knowledge in

-order to better serve the

-community of the City of

-Imperial.

-This action is still

-consistent with the city

-and will continue to be

-implemented for the

-remainder of the planning

-period.

-Goal#6: Initiate all reasonal ole efforts to preserve, conserve and enhance th ne quality of existi ng dwelling units and

-residential neighborhoods t o ensure full utilization of the City's existing ho ousing resources fo or as long as physically

-and economically feasible.

-Policy 6.1.
-Maintain and Action 6.1.1.
-Continue to provide loans from Ongoing This action item will

-conserve the existing the CDBG-funded Revolving Loan Account continue as funding

-structurally sound housing (RLA) to homeowners in existing owner- City Manager and becomes available.
-The

-supply in a safe and occupied residences within the City to use for Community grant money that was

-serviceable condition while the rehabilitation of their property.
-The City Development dedicated to City was not

-eliminating housing expects to be able to assist approximately ten Department used during the 2014deficiencies and preventing (10) households through the end of the 2018 planning period

-further deterioration. planning period. because there were not

-any applicants who

-qualified for funding.
+Goal#6: Initiate all reasonable efforts to preserve, conserve and enhance the quality of existing dwelling units and residential neighborhoods to ensure full utilization of the City's existing housing resources for as long as physically and economically feasible. the existing structurally sound housing supply in a safe and serviceable condition while eliminating housing deficiencies and Action 6.1.1.
+Continue to provide loans from the CDBG-funded Revolving Loan Account (RLA) to homeowners in existing owner-occupied residences within the City to use for the rehabilitation of their property.
+The City expects to be able to assist approximately ten (10) households through the end of the planning period.
+Ongoing City Manager and Community Development Department This action item will continue as funding becomes available.
+The grant money that was dedicated to City was not used during the 2014-2018 planning period because there were not any applicants who qualified for funding.
 Action 6.1.2.
-Continue to enforce existing Ongoing This action will be

-regulations regarding derelict or abandoned continued into the next

-vehicles, outdoor storage, and substandard or Community planning period.
-The City

-illegal buildings.
-Development of Imperial hired a "full-
+Continue to enforce existing regulations regarding derelict or abandoned vehicles, outdoor storage, and substandard or illegal buildings.
+Ongoing Community Development Department This action will be continued into the next planning period.
+The City of Imperial hired a "fulltime" Code Enforcement Officer during July of 2018.
+This will continue to be an action item.

-Department time" Code Enforcement

-Officer during July of

-2018.
-This will continue

-to be an action item.

 Action 6.1.3.
-Give code enforcement a high Annual Review This action has been met

-priority and provide adequate funding and with the creation and

-staffing to support code enforcement programs.
-Community hiring of a Code
+Give code enforcement a high priority and provide adequate funding and staffing to support code enforcement programs.
+Annual Review Community Development Department This action has been met with the creation and hiring of a Code Enforcement Officer during July 2018, although the action will be continued for potentially more staffing opportunities. - Action 6.2.1.

-Development Enforcement Officer

-Department during July 2018,

-although the action will

-be continued for

-potentially more staffing

-opportunities.

-1

-Policy 6.2.
-In the development of public projects, require an analysis of potential displacement of existing residences with an emphasis on minimizing displacement.
-Action 6.2.1.
 Continue to periodically review the City's Relocation Plan.
-Annual Review City Manager & Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item. • development and energy efficiency for new res sidential developn nent and existing Policy 7.1.
+Annual Review City Manager & Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item.

+Goal#7: Pursue sustainable development and energy efficiency for new residential development and existing housing stock.
+Policy 7.1.
 Require energy efficiency in the design and construction of housing developments through implementation of the State Energy Conservation Standards (Title 24).
 The long-term economic and environmental benefits of energy efficiency shall be weighed against any increased initial costs of energy saving measures.
-Encourage sustainable development by reducing energy use.
-Action 7.1.1.
-Continue to consider fee reductions, expedited permit processing, or other incentives for new construction that exceeds Title 24 energy efficiency standards by ten percent or more and/or incorporate the use of renewable (non-fossil-fuel) energy.
-Ongoing Community Development Department Due to limited planning staff, action has not been met and will continue to be an action item.
+Encourage sustainable development by reducing energy use. expedited permit processing, or other incentives for new construction that exceeds Title 24 energy efficiency Community Due to limited planning staff, action has not been met and will continue to be an action item.

-In December 2018, the City's Housing Element was last updated with the goals and programs listed in Table 22, above.
+In December 2018, the City's Housing Element was last updated with the goals and programs listed in Table 28, above.
 As described in the table, many of the actions were not accomplished.
 Although the cumulative effect of the programs would likely result in the effective deliverance of housing services and assistance, a lack of staffing resulting in program actions being delayed but continued.
 Program 2 of the Housing Plan seeks to resolve the staffing issue and assist in implementing the actions to provide improved housing services and assistance.